I’ve said it before: there’s more to life than the name brands.

 This driver is kind of the “wild card” of the bunch.
 It’s only available in component form; that means, no shaft or grip options when you buy it.

 If you’re handy, it’s possible that you can buy whatever shaft, grip and ferrule you want and assemble it yourself.
-Or, you could always email me and I can do it for you for a small fee!
+As mentioned in the comments, GolfWorks will assemble it for you, with prices starting at $129.99.
+Or, you could always contact me and I can do it for you!

 A nice feature with this driver is the adjustable screw.
 It comes in 7 options ranging from 2 to 14 grams, to really fine-tune your swing weight.